Community Handbook:Community Standards

 Tampering with Locks

-Residents are encouraged to ensure that their assigned space is secure at all times and that locks are always in working order.
-Tampering with locks, including disabling locks and breaking locks, is strictly prohibited.
+Residents should ensure their assigned space remains secure at all times and that locks function properly.
+Tampering with locks, including disabling or breaking them, is strictly prohibited.

 Theft

-In accordance with the Student Code of Conduct, theft of any kind, including seizing, receiving or concealing property with knowledge that it has been stolen, is prohibited.
+In accordance with the Student Code of Conduct, theft of any kind, including seizing, receiving, or concealing property with the knowledge that it has been stolen, is prohibited.
 Sale, possession, or misappropriation of any property or services without the owner's permission is also prohibited.

 Traffic Signs

 Residents may not remove, store, or be in possession (including having their assigned living space) of traffic signs.
-In accordance with the State of Texas Transportation Code Section 544.005 the State of Texas prohibits the possession of any traffic sign, including but not limited to: state, city, directional, and informational signs.
+In accordance with the State of Texas Transportation Code Section, Residents are not allowed to remove, store, or possess traffic signs, including those in their assigned living spaces.
+According to Texas Transportation Code Section 544.005, it is illegal to possess any traffic sign, including but not limited to state, city, directional, and informational signs.

 Unapproved Appliances and Household Items

-To help provide a safe environment for all residents, all items brought into the residence communities (including apartments) must be approved for use.
-Items that have an open heating source or pose a threat to fire safety are not permitted within any residential community (including apartments).
-This includes but is not limited to Halogen lamps/bulbs, hot plates, rice cookers, air fryers, crock pots, coffee pots, deep fryers, broilers, and toaster ovens.
+To ensure a safe environment for all residents, all items brought into the residence halls and apartments must be approved for use.
+Items with an open heating source or that pose a fire safety risk are not allowed in any residence hall or apartment.
+This includes, but is not limited to, halogen lamps or bulbs, hot plates, rice cookers, air fryers, crockpots, coffee makers, deep fryers, broilers, and toaster ovens.

 Unoccupied Room/Bed Spaces